te-johan/AoC2021/README.md

 # AoC2021

-each day have its own branch.

-written in C and there is no effort done to handle errors, invalid input or to make it readable.
+written in C and with no intention to make it readable.